What Is a Dangling Modifier? (With Examples)

 Becoming A Proofreader

-Need to brush up on your grammar knowledge?
-You can perfect your grammatical skills with the expert training provided in our Becoming A Proofreader course.
-Sign up for a free trial to see the kind of common errors we can help you fix!
+Now that you’re familiar with dangling modifiers and how to fix them, do you have an appetite for more grammar knowledge?
+You can perfect your grammatical skills with the comprehensive training provided in our Becoming A Proofreader course.
+Sign up for two free lessons from the full course to see the kind of common errors we can help you learn to fix!

 Your email address will not be published.